civicrm/civicrm-dev-docs/docs/framework/angular/loader.md

 server-side in greater depth because that is unique to the CiviCRM-Angular integration.

-!!! caution "Discusses new/experimental interfaces"
+!!! caution "Caution: Discusses new/experimental interfaces"

     Some elements of this document have been around since CiviCRM v4.6 and should remain well-supported.
 Other elements are new circa v4.7.21